What is INQOVI?

 • Administration of cedazuridine with decitabine increases systemic exposure of decitabine

-DNMT=DNA methyltransferase.
+DNMT=DNA methyltransferase

 References: 1.
-Steensma DP, Komrokji RS, Stone RM, et al. Disparity in perceptions of disease characteristics, treatment effectiveness, and factors influencing treatment adherence between physicians and patients with myelodysplastic syndromes.
+Zeidan AM, Tsaai J-H, Karimi L, et al. Patient preferences for benefits, risks, and administration route of hypomethylating agents in myelodysplastic syndromes.
+Clin Lymphoma Myeloma Leuk.
+22(9);e853‑e866. doi:10.1016/j.clml.2022.04.023 2.
+Savona MR, Odenike O, Amrein PC, et al. An oral fixed‑dose combination of decitabine and cedazuridine in myelodysplastic syndromes: a multicentre, open‑label, dose‑escalation, phase 1 study.
+Lancet Haematol.
+2019;6(4): e194‑e203. doi:10.1016/S2352‑3026(19)30030‑4 3.
+Vidaza [package insert].
+Summit, NJ: Celgene Corporation; 2024.
+4. Steensma DP, Komrokji RS, Stone RM, et al. Disparity in perceptions of disease characteristics, treatment effectiveness, and factors influencing treatment adherence between physicians and patients with myelodysplastic syndromes.
 Cancer.
 2014;120(11):1670‑1676.
-2. Bell JA, Galaznik A, Blazer M, et al. Economic burden of patients treated for higher‑risk myelodysplastic syndromes (HR‑MDS) in routine clinical care in the United States.
-PharmacoEconomics Open.
-2019;3(2): 237‑245.
-3. Savona MR, Odenike O, Amrein PC, et al. An oral fixed‑dose combination of decitabine and cedazuridine in myelodysplastic syndromes: a multicentre, open‑label, dose‑escalation, phase 1 study.
-Lancet Haematol.
-2019;6(4): e194‑e203. doi:10.1016/S2352‑3026(19)30030‑4 4.
-Vidaza [package insert].
-Summit, NJ: Celgene Corporation; 2020.
 5. Leveque D. Subcutaneous administration of anticancer agents.
 Anticancer Research.
 2014;34(4):1579‑1586.
 6. Joshi N, Kale H, Corman S, et al. Direct medical costs associated with treatment nonpersistence in patients with higher‑risk myelodysplastic syndromes receiving hypomethylating agents: A large retrospective cohort analysis.
 Clin Lymphoma Myeloma Leuk.
 2021;21(3):e248‑e254.
 7. Kini V, Ho PM.
 Interventions to improve medication adherence: A review.
 JAMA.
 2018 Dec 18;320(23):2461‑2473.
-8. Platzbecker U. Treatment of MDS.
-Blood.
-2019;133(10):1096‑1107.
-9. INQOVI [package insert].
-Princeton, NJ: Taiho Oncology, Inc.; 2022
+8. INQOVI [package insert].
+Princeton, NJ: Taiho Oncology, Inc.; 2022.

 Previous Page